-- 1. In the function generator menu tap on - 2.
-Adjust the parameters of the four supporting points, as required for the simulation. - 3.
-Do not forget to adjust the global limits for voltage and power in the screen which you can access with touch area. - 4.
+- 2. Adjust the parameters of the four supporting points, as required for the simulation. - 3.
+Do not forget to adjust the global limits for voltage and power in the screen which you can access with

 After setting the values for the required signal generation, tap on touch area